navyblueyes/AWS-CDK-exercise-backend/NOTES.md

         1. What you should conclude
             1. If you are looking up `name`...
                 1. you may need a secondary index... `location`
+    1. Implementation
+        1. Need to change `GenericTable` to include `SecondaryIndex`
+            1. to the interface
+            1. to its own function
+            1. add secondary index to

+        1.
+        1.
+        1.
     1.
         1.
 1.